aabssmc/Minehut-Name-Availability-Checker/README.md

 # Minehut-Name-Availability-Checker
-A simple name availability checker for minehut.com
+A simple name availability checker for minehut.com This is my first python script so please make suggestions on how I can improve!

 # Usage:
 - Add a list of words/names in names.txt then run main.py